carlocontaldi/trivago_case_study/README.md

 # Trivago Case Study
-Data science case study: Click Prediction using real-world Trivago data.
+Data science case study targeting hotel entry click rate, based on real-world Trivago data.

 Task: predict how often a hotel will be clicked based on certain characteristics of the hotel.